javokhirakramjonov/ReachYourGoal/README.md

    - RYG_PORT

 ## Scripts
-1. When you add you local message, you can create useful objects using this command:
+1. When you add your local message, you can create useful objects using this command:
    ```sh
    ./local_keys_parser.sh
    ```

 ## Contributions
 Contributions are welcome!
 Here's how you can contribute to this project:
+## Contributions

+Contributions are welcome!
+Here's how you can contribute to this project:

+1. **Fork the Repository:** Start by forking this repository to your own GitHub account.
-1. **Clone the Repository:** Clone the repository to your local machine using the `git clone` command.
+2. **Clone the Repository:** Clone the forked repository to your local machine using the `git clone` command.
    ```sh
    git clone https://github.com/javokhirakramjonov/ReachYourGoal.git
    ```
-2. Create a Branch: Create a new branch to work on your feature, enhancement, or bug fix.
+3. Create a Branch: Create a new branch to work on your feature, enhancement, or bug fix.
    ```sh
    git checkout -b feature/your-feature
    ```
-3. Make Changes: Make your desired changes to the codebase.
+4. Make Changes: Make your desired changes to the codebase.
-4. Test Your Changes: Ensure that your changes do not introduce any new issues and that existing functionality is not broken.
+5. Test Your Changes: Please make sure that your changes do not introduce any new issues and that existing functionality is not broken.
-5. Commit Your Changes: Commit your changes with a descriptive commit message.
+6. Commit Your Changes: Commit your changes with a descriptive commit message.
    ```sh
    git commit -am 'Add: Description of your changes'
    ```
-6. Push Changes: Push your changes to your forked repository on GitHub.
+7. Push Changes: Push your changes to your forked repository on GitHub.
    ```sh
    git push origin feature/your-feature
    ```
-7. Submit a Pull Request: Once you have pushed your changes, submit a pull request to the original repository.
+8. Submit a Pull Request: Once you have pushed your changes, submit a pull request to the original repository.
 Provide a clear and descriptive title for your pull request, and explain the changes you have made in the description.
-8. Review: Participate in the discussion and address any feedback or concerns raised during the review process.
+9. Review: Participate in the discussion and address any feedback or concerns raised during the review process.
-9. Celebrate: Your contribution has been merged!
+10. Celebrate: Your contribution has been merged!
 Thank you for your contribution to this project.